 - Stainless steel—This polished metal looks cool in your ears, but beware, many people have reactions to it!
 It can be made into many different styles like screw-on tunnels, solid plugs with etched designs and captive bead rings.

 It's all about glass!
 The plugs I like best to wear in my stretched ear piercings are known as "dichro" glass.
 This word is derived from "dichroic," which is a type of glasswork.
 It's pronounced "di crow."

 The reason I love dichro glass so much is its aesthetics.
 To me, dichro is one of the most beautiful things I can put in my ears.
 Another great reason dichro is great for your ears is the fact it's made with glass, which is smooth and typically doesn't give people allergic reactions.

 Dichro glass can either be single flared or double flared.
 Different manufacturers make all different colors of dichro, so they can be worn by guys or girls.

-There are some widely accepted materials that you should NEVER wear in your ears!
+Please take caution!
+There are some widely accepted materials that you should never wear in your ears!